-When I was a child, my mom told me I shouldn’t eat too much coriander because she thought it’s harmful for the brain.
+When I was a child, my mom told me I shouldn’t eat too much coriander because she thought it was harmful to the brain.

-In this article, I’ll tell you everything you need to know about growing coriander in pots!
+In this guide, I will tell you everything you need to know about growing coriander in pots!

 Coriander can tolerate many soils, but it grows best in a fast-draining growing medium.

 The potting soil you’re using must also be rich in nutrients.

 Keep in mind there are a lot of cheap brands of potting soil out there that are full of pests and weeds.
 So, always use premium brands of potting soil for your herbs.